CumulusNetworks/docs/content/cumulus-netq-32/Manage-Inventory/Monitor-Network-Inventory.md

 ---
 title: Monitor Network Inventory
 author: Cumulus Networks
-weight: 620
+weight: 610
 toc: 4
 ---
-With NetQ, you can monitor the hardware and software components installed and running on the switches and hosts across the entire network at once.
+With the NetQ UI and CLI, a user can monitor the network inventory of switches and hosts across the entire network, including such items as the number of each and what operating systems are installed.
+Additional details are available about the hardware and software components on individual switches, such as  the motherboard, ASIC, microprocessor, disk, memory, fan and power supply information.
 This is extremely useful for understanding the dependence on various vendors and versions, when planning upgrades or the scope of any other required changes.

+The commands and cards available to obtain this type of information help you to answer questions such as:

+- What switches do I have in the network?
+- What is the distribution of ASICs across my network?
+- Do all switches have valid licenses?
+- Are NetQ agents running on all of my switches?
+- What hardware is installed on my switches?
+- What software is installed on my switches?
+- What is the ACL and forwarding resources usage?
+- Do all switches have NetQ Agents running?

+To monitor individual switch inventory, refer to {{<link title="Monitor Switch Inventory">}}.

+To view the network or device performance data, refer to {{<link title="Monitor Network and Device Performance">}}.

 ## Access Network Inventory Data